Cost of riding New York City taxi to jump 17 percent

-NEW YORK (Reuters) - The New York City Taxi and Limousine Commission approved a 17 percent fare hike on Thursday, said Allan Fromberg, a spokesman for the commission.
+NEW YORK, July 12 (Reuters) - The New York City Taxi and Limousine Commission approved a 17 percent fare hike on Thursday, said Alan Fromberg, a spokesman for the commission.
 The change will take effect in September.

 Riders will have to pay 50 cents, up from 40 cents, for every fifth of a mile traveled or for every minute spent traveling in slow or stopped traffic, Fromberg said.